 Bearded dragon owners may encounter special health needs of their pets from time to time.
 There are also times when an unhealthy bearded dragon may start showing signs or symptoms of a condition without you really knowing it.
 Unfortunately, an unhealthy bearded dragon can not tell us what is wrong.

 It is very important to pay attention to tell-tale signs that something might be amiss.
 These signs could give clues as to any unhealthy conditions the bearded dragon is going through.
 There are times when it shows signs of an unhealthy state that it can be remedied by simply changing its habitat or diet.
-Some serious conditions will require a visit to a reptile veterinarian.
+Some serious conditions may require a visit to a reptile veterinarian.